Lobster Ecology Region of Interest Timeseries Processing

 Get triangle-specific averages of nodal values

 For surface and bottom temperatures the values are stored/calculated at the triangle vertices, or nodes.
-For zonal statistics like the regional average temperature, we need to average the three nodes to get a value representative of the interior space.
+For regional statistics like the regional average temperature, we need to average the three nodes to get a value representative of the interior space.

-This step loops through all the zonal elements that are within any of our regions and processes that value once for each.
+This step loops through all the regional elements that are within any of our regions and processes that value once for each.
 These are then stored in a named list that can be accessed later.

 Code